Monday, 20 October 2025

 volumes:

-Now when you run 'docker compose up -d' you should see you have 2 containers, one named 'jazzy-sim-1' and a second named 'jazzy-dev-build-1' running the rqt tool.
-As these are automatically in the same docker network, the rqt tool can control the TurtleSim node as in the ROS Tutorials.
+This second service uses the existing image, and runs the 'rqt_graph' tool.
+Now when you run 'docker compose up -d' you should see you have 2 windows appear, and 2 containers listed when you run 'docker ps'.
 If you close one of the tool windows (stopping its container) and run 'docker compose up -d' again, it will detect that one of the containers is already running, and just launch the one which is stopped.
+As these containers were launched from the same docker-compose file, they are automatically in the same docker network.
+So any nodes run in the dev-build container can control the TurtleSim node as in the ROS Tutorials.

 As before, you can open an interactive shell in these containers, using the exec command: